lericemautech/Q-SECURE/README.md

 10. Press `CTRL + C` in the terminal running each server to disconnect

 ## System Design
-1. Split each of `N` matrices into submatrices
+1. Split each of `N` massive matrices into submatrices
 2. Homomorphically encrypt the submatrices and disperse evenly among `M` Internet of Things (IoT) devices
 3. `M` IoT devices calculate the product of `N` homomorphically encrypted submatrices and send the result back upon completion
 4. Received submatrices (i.e. results) are decrypted and concatenated into a single matrix, which is the final result